EMC China Lab

 - ISO 10993 Series: The parts of the toothbrush that come into contact with the human body must undergo biocompatibility testing to confirm material safety, typically including assessments for cytotoxicity, skin irritation, and sensitization.

-- Electrical Performance Testing: For electric toothbrushes, electrical safety and electromagnetic compatibility must be evaluated according to the ANSI/AAMI/IEC 60601-1 standard to ensure the device operates safely under normal use conditions and does not cause interference with other devices.
+- Electrical Performance testing: For electric toothbrushes, electrical safety and electromagnetic compatibility must be evaluated according to the ANSI/AAMI/iec 60601-1 standard to ensure the device operates safely under normal use conditions and does not cause interference with other devices.

 - Mechanical Performance: Testing the toothbrush's durability, fatigue resistance, and strength to ensure no structural damage occurs under normal use.